10 “Zero-Calorie” Foods That Aren’t Really Zero Calories

 Manufacturers may be fooling you

 We hate to be the bearers of bad news, but all those zero-calorie foods you’ve been munching on with abandon aren’t really calorie-free.
 Nothing you put in your mouth, chew, and swallow is completely free, it turns out.
 As the American Heart Association notes, the FDA allows manufacturers to say that a food is calorie-free if a serving is less than five calories.
-Which means that if you’re squirting a lot of that “calorie-free” flavoring into your smoothie, or spraying a bunch of that “no-cal” cooking spray in your pan, you could be getting as much as 20 to 30 calories.
-Do that several times a week and eventually, you’ll be tacking on pounds to your frame.
+Which means that if you’re squirting a lot of that “calorie-free” flavoring into your smoothie, or spraying a bunch of that “no-cal” cooking spray in your pan, you are getting up to 20 to 30 calories.
 Here’s a look at some of the biggest zero-calorie offenders.
 And these are some other ways we’re reading food labels wrong.

 Each spritz of cooking spray lasting one-third of a second contains about two calories.
-If you douse your pan for longer (and who doesn’t?), those calories can quickly add up.
-If you’re worried about calories, opt for steaming over roasting or frying your produce and proteins.
-“Most liquid oils contain a similar amount of calories—roughly 120 calories per tablespoon—and this amount isn’t going to differ much from oil to oil,” says New York City-based registered dietitian nutritionist Amy Gorin, RDN, owner of Amy Gorin Nutrition.
+If you douse your pan for longer (and who doesn’t?), it can add up.
+If you’re worried about that, opt for steaming over roasting or frying your produce and proteins.
+“Most liquid oils contain a similar amount of calories—roughly 120 calories per tablespoon—and this amount isn’t going to differ much from oil to oil,” says New York City-based registered dietitian nutritionist Amy Gorin, owner of Amy Gorin Nutrition.
 “Olive oil, for example, contains 119 calories per tablespoon, while avocado oil contains 124 calories per tablespoon.”
-So while this avocado spray lists zero calories on the nutrition label, it most certainly is not calorie-free.
+So while this avocado spray lists zero calories on the nutrition label, it is not calorie-free.